globalpayments/globalpayments-woocommerce/readme.txt

 4. Click  ‘Create a New App’.
 An app is a set of credentials used to access the API and generate access tokens.

 == Changelog ==
+= 1.10.5 (03/19/24) =
+* Fixed a bug where the TransIT gateway would not reverse the transaction if the AVS/CVN checks failed

 = 1.10.4 (03/13/24) =
 * Paypal